cnti-testcatalog/testsuite/USAGE.md

 ```
 <b>Remediation for failing this test:</b>

-Reboot the Worker nodes for your Kubernetes cluster virify that all node survive a reboot and can successfully reschedule workloads.
+Reboot a worker node in your Kubernetes cluster verify that the node can recover and re-join the cluster in a schedulable state.
+Workloads should also be rescheduled to the node once it's back online.
 </b>